citrusframework/citrus-admin/README.md

 Citrus [www.citrusframework.org][2] written in Angular2.
 Major functionality objectives are project and configuration management as well as test execution and reporting.

+See the complete [User Manual](https://christophd.github.io/citrus-admin/) for a detailed description on all features ond how to use them.

 Preconditions
 ---------